lsp-plugins/lsp-plugins/README.txt

 ==== VERSIONING ====

-The distribution of plugins consists of two branches:
-  * Binary releases with closed source.
-  * Published source code.

 Binary releases are the mostly actual releases and contain all possible plugins.
 These are packaged into archive named according to the following format: